DesignBuilderSoftware/db-eplusout-reader/README.md

         type="Zone Thermal Comfort Fanger Model PMV",
         units=""
     )

+When one (or multiple) 'Variable' fields would be set as None, filtering for specific part of variable will not be applied.

+Variable(None, None, None, None) returns all outputs.
+Variable("hourly", None, None, None) returns all 'hourly' outputs.

 'get_results' works as the main method to get results from given file.